OfficeDev/hands-on-labs/O3653/O3653-13 Deep Dive into Office 365 APIs for Calendar/QuickStartLab.md

 3. Click the **Outlook Calendar API** link in the navigation bar at the top of the page.
 4. Try out the app!

-Congratulations!
+***
+Congratulations!, dedicated quick start developer.
 In this exercise you have created an MVC application that uses Microsoft Graph to view and manage Calendar in your mailbox.
+This quick start ends here.
+But don't stop here - there's plenty more to explore with the Microsoft Graph.

+## Next Steps and Additional Resources:
+- See this training and more on http://dev.office.com/
+- Learn about and connect to the Microsoft Graph at https://graph.microsoft.io